ksinha49/ai-workloads/docs/summarization_workflow.md

 properties to the summarization state machine so custom fonts and labels can be used without modifying the underlying service.

 Together these components transform uploaded APS archives into searchable summaries packaged as a new ZIP.
+The wrapper workflow creates a temporary Milvus collection called `aps-summary-collection` which expires 24 hours after the execution starts. `DEFAULT_VECTOR_DB_BACKEND` is set to `milvus` so the retrieval steps use this backend by default.